ja7hhb/Logs-Analysis-Project/README.md

 articles.title, articles.author order by view desc;
 ```

-7. Run `python3 logs.py` output is like this:
+7. Run `python3 logs.py`, then output is like this:
 ```
 vagrant@vagrant:/vagrant$ python3 log.py